-NOTE: If the Teacher Concentration is chosen by the student, the Admission, Completion and other GPAs (including GenEd) are 2.75 effective 07-01-16.
+Note: If the Teacher Concentration is chosen by the student, the Admission, Completion and other GPAs (including GenEd) are 2.75 effective 07-01-16.
+Note: All BIO majors must have a grade of C or above in all BIO-prefixed courses.